apache/buildstream-site/content/pages/package_installation.md

-title: Installation from packages
+title: Install from packages
-save_as: package_installation.html
+save_as: package_install.html

 BuildStream is available on some linux distributions, here are some install instructions for the linux distributions which